SamNgigi/Password-Locker/README.md

 =======================

 **This simple Python application that helps you store your passwords.
-It give you the option to generate a random password or write on down yourself**
+It gives you the option to generate a random password or write on down yourself**

 ##Specifications
 -----------------
 - You can create a password profile.
 This basically means noting down the account you want a password for.
+Use:
+  * np - to create a password profile.
+The application will automatically save your profile

 - You have the option of generating a password using our random password generator or writing down one of your won.